ABOUT THE U.S.-EGYPT BUSINESS COUNCIL

 The U.S.-Egypt Business Council (USEBC) is the foremost advocacy organization representing America’s leading companies doing business with Egypt.
 The council is made up of senior executives of U.S. companies from every business sector that are major investors in Egypt.

 The USEBC is led by a board of directors and administrated by an executive director.
-G. Steven Farris, CEO of the Apache Corporation, is the chair of the USEBC.
-Curt Ferguson, President, North & West Africa, The Coca-Cola Company, and Tom Walter, Chairman, Exxon Mobil Egypt, serve as vice chairs.
+John Christmann, CEO and President of the Apache Corporation, is the chair of the USEBC.
+Blumberg Grain, The Coca-Cola Company, and Marriott International serve as vice chairs.

 The USEBC is part of the U.S. Chamber of Commerce.
 The USEBC has full access to the Chamber’s corporate affairs office, congressional and legal affairs divisions, and various other Chamber institutes and entities.
 This access can be used to leverage council policies, programs, and initiatives.